Many salons want better phone coverage without changing the number clients already know.

 For beauty businesses, continuity matters almost as much as call coverage itself.

-That is exactly why the strongest next internal step here is Add AI Coverage on Your Current Number.
+That is exactly why the strongest next step here is keeping your current number and adding AI coverage on top of it.

 Where call forwarding works especially well